This site is old. It has developed. Please see howtobenow.online

 Focussing works best for practical things in the material world; but this same focussing learning system works successfully in all it's basic aspects, for emotions, wants and pleasure.

-But, there seems to be nothing basicly wrong or critically inefficient for survival, connected with having an emotional content to memories, and thus behavioural habitual ruts, aims, ambitions, and wants.
+And there seems to be nothing basicly wrong or critically inefficient for survival, connected with having an emotional content to memories, and thus behavioural habitual ruts, aims, ambitions, and wants.

-The eternal abstract chatter in our minds has, in itself, become an habitual rut and this leads directly to a lack of actual life.
+The eternal abstract chatter in our minds has, in itself, become an habitual rut and this leads directly to a lack of actual practical life.

 But even these self perpetuating thinking, feeling, and knowing habits wouldn't be a critical survival problem, ... if only everyone else confirmed our opinions, ideas and beliefs.